ginigangadharan/sitev2/_posts/2019-08-08-Configure-TLS-Encrypted-Tunnel-For-Remote-Logs-Using-Syslogng.md

 hidden: false
 ---

-You might be a Sysadmin, developer, DBA or whatever, logs are like treasure boxes for anyone working in IT.
-And the best practice to keep&#46;&#46;&#46;
+<p>You might be a Sysadmin, developer, DBA or whatever, logs are like treasure boxes for anyone working in IT.
+And the best practice to keep&#46;&#46;&#46;</p>
+<p>The post <a href="https://www.techbeatly.com/configure-tls-encrypted-tunnel-for-remote-logs-using-syslog-ng/" rel="nofollow">Configure TLS Encrypted Tunnel For Remote Logs Using Syslog-ng</a> appeared first on <a href="https://www.techbeatly.com" rel="nofollow">techbeatly</a>.</p>

 Read [Configure TLS Encrypted Tunnel For Remote Logs Using Syslogng](https://www.techbeatly.com/configure-tls-encrypted-tunnel-for-remote-logs-using-syslog-ng/).